Tom Kim wins in Vegas as Cantlay falls apart on final hole

 ”I’m having fun playing on the PGA Tour.
 It’s awesome,” Kim said.

-They traded birdies along the back nine and came to the par-4 18th hole tied for the lead when it all fell apart for Cantlay.
-He was first to play and hooked a 3-wood left of the fairway into a desert bush in a ravine.
+They were tied going to the 18th.
+Cantlay was first to play and hooked a 3-wood left of the fairway into a desert bush in a ravine.

 Kim belted driver into the fairway and by the time he finally played his second shot to the green, Cantlay was lying four in the bottom of the pond.

 Cantlay tried blasting out of the bush to no avail.
 He took a penalty drop.
 He then hit out of the desert sand and into the pond.
-Cantlay finished with a 35-foot putt for triple bogey for a 69 that gave him a share of second place with Matthew NeSmith (66).
+Cantlay’s triple bogey for a 69 gave him a share of second place with Matthew NeSmith (66).

 Kim became the first player since J.T.
 Poston at the 2019 Wyndham Championship to win a PGA Tour event without making bogey.
 The way the back nine was going, no one could afford to drop any shots.